What is the Unified Carrier Registration (UCR) ?

-All Carriers, such as private, for hire or exempt, must register.
-You must also register if you’re a:
+All carriers such as private, for-hire or exempt carriers must register.
+This also includes:

 - Freight Forwarder

 If you use a truck or are in the trucking industry, YOU MUST REGISTER.